solid-contrib/information/README.md

 Step 3.
 Merge
 The relevant project release manager will judge and implement the merge.
 If there is a difference of opinion about a merge between the contributor and the relevant project release manager, they will first talk to try and find a compromise.
 When a compromise cannot be found the community leader will make the final judgement.

-If you are working on Solid [let others know your processes] (processes.md).
+If you are working on Solid let others know your processes.

 ## Licensing
 [Solid code is licensed](licence.md) under the MIT license and there are defined [Solid logo usage guidelines](Solid-logo.md).